secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/test-and-tools-infrastructure-team/index.md

        3. Share it to `#test-tools-infrastructure-team` and cross-post to `#test-platform`.

 #### Social Hours [Sync]
-- **Cadence**: Quarterly on last Thursday, 45 mins
+- **Cadence**: Quarterly
 - **Rules**:
     1. This is a virtual team building activity adhereting to the [Gitlab's team building policy](https://handbook.gitlab.com/handbook/finance/expenses/#team-building).
-    2. The social hours will be scheduled inclusively across multiple time zones.
+    2. Social hours will be organized across different time zones, in sync with the `test-platform` sub-department's schedule.
-    3. This is also an **optional** meeting, respecting individual's priorities.

 ### Personal/Career Development Rituals
 #### Weekly 1:1 Meeting with Engineering Manager